 So they stop and let their unused accounts continue to exist on the web.

-That’s why understanding the potential risk is so important.
+That’s why understanding the use of an email validation tool is so important.
 If everyone was aware of this, no one would give up so quickly.

 And what makes it so risky in the first place?